fletcher/MultiMarkdown-6/README.md

 Properly configuring your source for this is up to you.
 You can modify the `doxygen.conf.in` template with your desired settings as desired, but most of the basics are handled for you based on your CMake configuration.

+### GitHub Pages Support ###

+The `configure-gh-pages` script sets up a `documentation` directory that is linked to a `gh-pages` branch of the project.
+You can then run `make gh-pages` to update the documentation in this directory.
+Commit and push to your origin, and your projects gh-page is updated.

 ### Makefile ###